PUSH-YA/Maths_for_Data_Science_learning/Learn Fourier series.md

 $$u_{t} = \alpha \nabla^{2}u$$
 * He discovered that the Laplacian operator had eigen values, $\lambda$, and eigen vectors, $\vec{v}$, similar to other linear operators where the eigen vectors are sines and cosines with the fundamental frequency , $\omega_{n}$, determined by the boundary conditions and so on.

 Since then it has been used for image compression and other data transformations.
-In fact $SVD$ can be through of something like Data Driven $FFT$
+In fact [[Learn SVD]] can be through of something like Data Driven $FFT$

 ##### Connection between FFT and SVD